TomarVgithub/Credit-card_fraud-detection/README.md

 Length of non-fraudulent transactions = 284315
 # NOTE :
-The result and accuracy comes in this model are on the basis of specific data set given to the model.
+The result and accuracy comes in this project are on the basis of specific small data set given to the model.

 # Important libraries
 numpy as np